 Joining instructions are sent out to attendees before the event and should include the following details:

 - The name, date and time of the event

 - Details of the venue (including travel directions and a map)

 - Any catering or accommodation arrangements

 - Contact details of the event organiser or trainer on the day

-Remember to also include any additional information they will need to know.
-For example if you are doing a team building event will the attendees need a change of clothes?
+Remember also to include any additional information they will need to know.
+For example, if you are doing a team building event will the attendees need a change of clothes?
 If they are sitting a test will they need a calculator or any other type of equipment?